Editor's note: This story was updated on Nov. 5

 - Hip and knee replacements; and

 Historically, hospitals received a penalty if their observed readmissions for any one of these conditions exceeded a national standard.
-However, in response to criticism, CMS last year scraped the national standard comparison standard, and instead compares hospitals' performance to that of other hospitals serving a similar population of low-income patients.
+However, in response to criticism, CMS in 2019 scraped the national standard comparison standard, and now compares hospitals' performance with that of other hospitals serving a similar population of low-income patients.

-Under the revised methodology, CMS has categorized all participating hospitals into quintiles according to the proportion of dual eligible patients (patients eligible for Medicare and Medicaid) each hospital serves.
-Now, each hospital is compared to the median readmissions performance of its cohort and hospitals with higher-than-cohort-median performance are penalized.
+Under the current methodology, CMS has categorized all participating hospitals into quintiles according to the proportion of dual eligible patients (patients eligible for Medicare and Medicaid) each hospital serves.
+Now, each hospital is compared with the median readmissions performance of its cohort and hospitals with higher-than-cohort-median performance are penalized.

 The program does not apply to veterans hospitals, children's hospitals, psychiatric hospitals, or hospitals in Maryland, which has a federal waiver for how it distributes Medicare funding.
-In addition, hospitals will not be evaluated under the program if they do not treat enough cases of the conditions evaluated.
+In addition, hospitals are not evaluated under the program if they do not treat enough cases of the conditions evaluated.

 Details on this year's cuts

-HRRP has been a topic of controversy in health care policy.
+HRRP long has been a topic of controversy in health care policy, and the program's payment reductions have come under even more scrutiny amid America's coronavirus epidemic, KHN reports.

 View the map in full size